McNamara84/elmo/README.md

 - Easy input of authors and contributors using ORCID preload.
 - Submitting of metadata directly to data curators.
 - Authors can be sorted by drag & drop.
-- Submission of additional information to data curators possible.
+- Submission of data descriptions files and link to data possible.

 ## Installation